baloyitentswalo246-del/SkillsTrackApp/documentation.md

 6. Sign in

-# Render the auth screen you want and handle success in component callbacks(React)
+# Render the auth screen we want and handle success in component callbacks(React)

 7. Sign out